-You also need to strength training for your whole body to avoid loss of muscle mass while in a caloric deficit.
-You can find more information about losing fat for seniors here, about losing weight after middle age here and for postmenopausal women here.
+You also need to do strength training for your whole body to avoid loss of muscle mass while in a caloric deficit.
+You can find more information about losing fat for seniors here, about losing weight after middle age here and losing fat for postmenopausal women here.

 The other important thing is to fix your hormones, especially estrogen.
 Let’s look at that next.